mickfuzz/phd4/_posts/thesis_chapters/2023-6-2-Literature_review.md

 - What potential does that give to family game making?

-## Relevant case studies in context -  Family Making, Ito / Gee etc
+## Relevant case studies in face-to-face context -  Family Making, Ito / Gee etc

 Outline case studies of similar work and identify gaps.

+Gap in particular exploring support for face-to-face informal communities.

+### Participatory Design

+Ideally, find a key study to bring in.

 ### Family Making - WHAT IN PARTICULAR TO EXPLORE ?